-Join Michael Lehman for an in-depth discussion in this video Using the exercise files, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video Using the exercise files, part of Android App Development: Internet of Things.

 - If you're a member of Lynda.com, you have access to the exercise files that accompany this course.
 Once you've downloaded and unzipped the exercise files you'll find three subdirectories.
 The first is BluetoothLeGatt which is a modified version of Google's BluetoothLe sample that we worked through in Chapter Three, and the other two, MoodlightZ and MyHomeWeather, are the apps that we'll build to connect up to things first with the Android Wear Watch and your phone, and the second with the WunderBar Wifi Bluetooth Internet of Things starter kit.
 So, let's roll up our sleeves and get started.